TIBCOSoftware/snappydata/docs/best_practices/optimizing_query_latency.md

 <a id="colocated-joins"></a>
 ### Colocated Joins
 In SQL, a JOIN clause is used to combine data from two or more tables, based on a related column between them.
 JOINS have traditionally been expensive in distributed systems because the data for the tables involved in the JOIN may reside on different physical nodes and the operation has first to move/shuffle the relevant data to one node and perform the operation. </br>
-SnappyData offers a way to declaratively "co-locate" tables to prevent or reduce shuffling to execute JOINS.
-When two tables are partitioned on columns and colocated, it forces partitions having the same values for those columns in both tables to be located on the same SnappyData member.
+TIBCO ComputeDB offers a way to declaratively "co-locate" tables to prevent or reduce shuffling to execute JOINS.
+When two tables are partitioned on columns and colocated, it forces partitions having the same values for those columns in both tables to be located on the same TIBCO ComputeDB member.
 Therefore, in a join query, the join operation is performed on each node's local data.
 Eliminating data shuffling improves performance significantly.</br>
 For examples refer to, [How to colocate tables for doing a colocated join](../howto/perform_a_colocated_join.md).

 <a id="buckets"></a>
 ### Buckets
-A bucket is the smallest unit of in-memory storage for SnappyData tables.
+A bucket is the smallest unit of in-memory storage for TIBCO ComputeDB tables.
 Data in a table is distributed evenly across all the buckets.
 For more information on BUCKETS, refer to [BUCKETS](important_settings.md#buckets).</br>

-The default number of buckets in SnappyData cluster mode is 128.
+The default number of buckets in TIBCO ComputeDB cluster mode is 128.
 In the local mode, it is cores x 2, subject to a maximum of 64 buckets and a minimum of 8 buckets.

 The number of buckets has an impact on query performance, storage density, and ability to scale the system as data volumes grow.
 Before deciding the total number of buckets in a table, you must consider the size of the largest bucket required for a table.
 The total time taken by a query is greater than the scheduling delay combined with the time needed to scan the largest bucket by a thread.
 In the case of high concurrency, scheduling delay can be more even if the time to scan the bucket is less.
 In case of an extremely large bucket, even if the scheduling delay is less, the time to scan the bucket can be large.